 Folegandros ferry: schedules and tickets

-- From Piraeus to Folegandros: Ferries from Piraeus to Folegandros are available three times per week on average year-round.
-The journey duration is 4.5 hours with highspeed ferry and 10 hours with standard vessels.
+- From Piraeus to Folegandros: ferries from Piraeus to Folegandros are available 1-2 times daily in the summer months.
+The journey duration is around 4 hours with a high-speed ferry and 9 hours with standard vessels.
 The route is operated by Seajets and Zante Ferries.

-- From Lavrion to Folegandros: You can catch a ferry from Lavrion to Folegandros once a week in the winter and spring months (until May).
-It takes around 11.5 hours to arrive in Folegandros.
+- From Lavrion to Folegandros: you can catch a ferry from Lavrion to Folegandros once a week in the winter and spring months (until May).
+It takes around 7.5 hours to arrive in Folegandros.
 The route is operated by Blue Star Ferries.

-Tip: The sailing duration from Athens to Folegandros can be quite long.
-We recommend that you book a cabin or numbered seat for maximum privacy and comfort during the trip.
+Tip: as the Athens - Folegandros sailing duration can be quite long, we recommend that you book a cabin or numbered seat for maximum privacy and comfort during the trip.

-You can find all ferry schedules and book cheap ferry tickets to Folegandros online on Ferryhopper.
-Find vacation tips, check available routes and compare prices from all ferry companies through our fare search engine.
+On Ferryhopper, you can find all ferry schedules and book cheap ferry tickets to Folegandros in just a few steps.
+Check available routes, compare prices and companies, and find the ferry that suits you best.
 The wild charm of Folegandros is waiting for you!